-In addition to his choreographic work for NYCB, Peck has also created ballets for a range of companies including Miami City Ballet, Pacific Northwest Ballet, L.A.
-Dance Project, the New York Choreographic Institute, the School of American Ballet, the Nantucket Atheneum Dance Festival, and New York City Center’s Fall for Dance Festival, with upcoming premieres for San Francisco Ballet and Paris Opéra Ballet in 2016.
+In addition to his choreographic work for NYCB, Peck has also created ballets for a range of companies including the Paris Opéra Ballet, San Francisco Ballet, Miami City Ballet, Pacific Northwest Ballet, L.A.
+Dance Project, the New York Choreographic Institute, the School of American Ballet, the Nantucket Atheneum Dance Festival, and New York City Center’s Fall for Dance Festival.
+He is the Tony Award–winning choreographer of the 2018 revival of Rodgers and Hammerstein’s Carousel on Broadway.

-Mr. Peck’s ‘Rōdē,ō: Four Dance Episodes received a 2015 Bessie Award for Outstanding Production.
+Peck is the recipient of the 2018 Ted Arison Young Artist Award and Peck’s Rodeo: Four Dance Episodes received a 2015 Bessie Award for Outstanding Production.

 His film credits include the Magnolia Pictures documentary film Ballet 422